ZCube/ACTWebSocketOverlay/docs/Installation/Installation.md

         * If you do not understand this, do not use this.
 This opens the port to the outside.
     * Server Port 10501
     * Use MiniParse Only
+        * BeforeLogLineRead and OnLogLineRead transfer the ACT's logs.
+If you do not use this option, use loopback (localhost) and uncheck options for privacy.
+There is an option to decide whether to send chat log, but it does not work properly.
+At this point it is recommended that you turn off the option unless you intend to use it.
     * And turn on.

 ## Install Overlay to app